top of page

 ANNOUNCED June 2007

-I will forever think of Candyman by Christina Agulera because of this phone's top-notch marketing.
-This was truly a moment in time and this phone is still sexy.
-The slide-up was so smooth and this phone just felt so good in the hand.
-Like the Krzr, it had a glass front cover with touchpad buttons, but the adorable design allowed it to look good in both neutral and more vibrant (marketable) colors.
-I loved my red LG Chocolate Spin, but that light blue is so Baby Spice− I would've preferred that one much more today.
+I will forever think of Candyman by Christina Aguilera because of this phone’s top-notch marketing.
+This was truly a moment in time, and this phone is still very sexy.
+The slide-up was so smooth and effortless, and this phone just felt so good in the hand.
+Like the Krzr, it had a glass front cover with touchpad buttons, but the design allowed for more range, in both neutral and bright (marketable) colors.
+I loved my red LG Chocolate Spin, but that light blue is so Baby Spice.
+I would’ve much preferred that one today.

 7. Samsung Juke